CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm-latex.md

 ## The Ansatz

-The circuit for this QCBM has a combination of single qubit and entangling gates.
-In the image below, at the left of the circuit, we show the graph of pairs of qubits which are connected with *XX* (a.k.a.
-Molmer-Sorensen) gates.
+The circuit for this QCBM has a combination of $R_Z$, $R_X$, and $XX$ (entangling) gates.
+In the image below, at the left of the circuit, we show the graph of pairs of qubits which are connected with XX gates.
 We call this graph the *topology* of the circuit.
 Note that in order to explore the full space, we need this graph to be connected.
 In this workshop, we chose the all-to-all topology, which connects each pair of vertices.

 ![](../img/ansatz-all.png)
 *A circuit with the all-to-all topology.*